oschwengers/asap/README.md

 * __Why do I have to pre-basecall ONT reads?__
 Unfortunately, there are too many combinations of flow cells, sequencing kits, etc.
 We had to ask to put all these information in the config sheets which would blow them up.
-Therefore, we decided to outsource these very specifc pre-processing step.
+Therefore, we decided to outsource these very specific pre-processing step.

 * __Can I install ASA³P by myself?__
 Yes you can!
 Nevertheless, we highly encourage to use either the **Docker**